Iraq officials: Rocket attack hits base housing US troops

 BAGHDAD (AP) — A barrage of rockets hit a base housing U.S. and other coalition troops north of Baghdad, Iraqi security officials said Saturday, just days after a similar attack killed three servicemen, including two Americans.

-There was no immediate word on casualties at Camp Taji, according to the officials, who spoke on condition of anonymity in line with regulations.
+At least two Iraqi soldiers were wounded in the attack at Camp Taji, according to the Iraqi officials, who spoke on condition of anonymity in line with regulations.

-The officials said over a dozen rockets landed inside the base, some struck the coalition quarters while others fell on a runway used by Iraqi forces.
+The officials said over a dozen rockets landed inside the base.
+Some struck the area where coalition forces are based, while others fell on a runway used by Iraqi forces.

-The attack was unusual because it occured during the day.
-Previous assaults on military bases housing U.S. troops typically occurred overnight.
+The attack was unusual because it occurred during the day.
+Previous assaults on military bases housing U.S. troops typically occurred at night.

-The earlier attack against Camp Taji on Wednesday prompted American airstrikes Friday against what U.S. officials said were mainly weapons facilities belonging to Kataib Hezbollah, the Iran-backed militia group believed to be responsible.
+The previous rocket attack against Camp Taji on Wednesday also killed a British serviceman.
+It prompted American airstrikes Friday against what U.S. officials said were mainly weapons facilities belonging to Kataib Hezbollah, the Iran-backed militia group believed to be responsible.

-However, Iraq’s military said those airstrikes killed five security force members and a civilian.
+However, Iraq’s military said those airstrikes killed five security force members and a civilian, while wounding five fighters from the Popular Mobilization Forces, an umbrella organization including an array of militias, including some Iran-backed groups.

 Iran-backed Shiite militia groups vowed to exact revenge for Friday’s U.S. strikes, signalling another cycle of tit-for-tat violence between Washington and Tehran that could play out inside Iraq.

-Wednesday’s attack on Camp Taji was the deadliest to target U.S. troops in Iraq since a late December rocket attack on an Iraqi base.
-That attack killed a U.S. contractor and set in motion a series of attacks that brought Iraq to the brink of war.
+Wednesday’s attack on Camp Taji was the deadliest to target U.S. troops in Iraq since a late December rocket attack on an Iraqi base, which killed a U.S. contractor.
+That attack set in motion a series of attacks that brought Iraq to the brink of war.

-After the contractor was killed, American airstrikes targeting the Kataib Hezbollah led to protests at the U.S. Embassy in Baghdad.
+After the contractor was killed, America launched airstrikes targeting Kataib Hezbollah, which in turn led to protests at the U.S. Embassy in Baghdad.

 A U.S. drone strike in Baghdad then killed Iranian Gen. Qassem Soleimani, a top commander responsible for expeditionary operations across the wider Mideast.
 Iran struck back with a ballistic missile attack on U.S. forces in Iraq, the Islamic Republic’s most direct assault on America since the 1979 seizing of the U.S. Embassy in Tehran.